 The Escher Thuringian Hone comes in a range of colors that sometimes – but not always – delineate the quality of behavior of the stone.
 As with all natural stones, you can only increase probability of certain performance rather than ensuring it if you are unable to test the stone personally.
 The reputations broadly as are follows – the colors are identified most clearly by how the slurry looks on your hand rather than the exact color of the stone:

-• Yellow Green (Softest, Fastest, Lowest Fineness) – Most Expensive and Rare
+- Yellow Green (Softest, Fastest, Medium-Fine) – Most Expensive and Rare

-• Green or Light Green (Hard, Slow, Fine) – Middle Ground and Uncommon
+- Green or Light Green (Medium, Fast, Fine) – Middle Ground and Uncommon

-• Dark Blue (Hardest, Slowest, Finest) – Least Expensive and Most Common
+- Dark Blue (Hardest, Slowest, Fine) – Least Expensive and Most Common

 Though the chart above talks about Fastes/Slowest/Finenest/etc. they are all very close to the same performance.
 When comparing two Thuringians you may find a difference between them, but the two stones will still function “like a Thuringian” and be extremely similar compared to other stones.
 Worrying about the color is more of a collector’s concern than any particular topic.